DevHades/Discord_Webhook_Spammer/README.md

 # Warning
 I do *not* take responsibility for you may do with this tool.
 This is at your own risk.
+This tool was created for educational purposes.

 # Discord Webhook Spammer